jundalisay/sp/content/en/research/ancient/jewish/old-testament/ezekiel/chapter-37.md

 {37:4} [To Ezekiel:] Prophesy on these bones, and say unto them, O you dry bones, hear the word of Enki.

-5 [To the bones] Behold, I will cause breath to enter into you, and you shall live: {37:6} And I will lay sinews upon you, and will bring up flesh upon you, and cover you with skin, and put breath in you, and you shall live; and you shall know that I [am] Enki.
+5 [To the bones] Behold, I will cause breath to enter into you, and you shall live: {37:6} And I will lay sinews upon you, and will bring up flesh upon you, and cover you with skin, and put breath in you, and you shall live; and you shall know that I am the Lord.
 {{< /l >}}

 {37:7} So I prophesied as I was commanded: and as I prophesied, there was a noise, and behold a shaking, and the bones came together, bone to his bone. {37:8} And when I beheld, lo, the sinews and the flesh came up upon them, and the skin covered them above: but [there was ]no breath in them.